 Social media may be an effective channel to convince mothers to withhold permission for IT by daughters and thus reduce IT by minors in states requiring parental permission provided IT facility operators request this permission.
 Increased support among mothers for bans on IT might facilitate efforts to place more restrictions on IT.

-This research project is funded by a grant and supplement from the National Cancer Institute (CA192652; Dr. David Buller, Principal Investigator).
+This research project is funded by a grant and supplement from the National Cancer Institute (CA192652; Dr. David Buller and Dr. Sherry Pagoto, Multiple Principal Investigators).
 Collaborators on the conference presentation include Dr. Sherry Pagoto and Jessica Bibeau from the University of Connecticut; Dr. Katie Baker and Dr. Joel Hillhouse from East Tennessee State University; Dr. Kimberly Henry from Colorado State University; and Dr. Barbara Walkosz and Julia Berteletti from Klein Buendel.